Nonlocal Kondo effect and quantum critical phase in heavy fermion metals

 More detailed information on the low-energy spin and charge excitations in the intermediate state can be extracted from the holon density-density correlation function $C_{n_\chi}=-\frac{1}{K}\left\langle n_\chi(\bm{r}_i,\tau) n_\chi(\bm{r}_j,\tau')\right\rangle_c$, where $n_\chi(\bm{r}_i,\tau)=\sum_a|\chi_{ia}(\tau)|^2$, and the dynamic spin structure factor $C_S=-\frac{1}{N}\left\langle S_i^z(\tau) S_j^z(\tau')\right\rangle_c$ with $S_{i}^z=\sum_\alpha\tilde{\alpha}b_{i\alpha}^\dagger b_{i\alpha}$.
 The subscript ``$c$'' denotes that only connected diagrams are considered.
 Figure~\ref{fig:HS}(a) plots their imaginary parts in the energy-momentum space at $\kappa=0.1$ for specially chosen values of $T_K/J_H$.
-We find that both excitations are gapped in the VBS (panel A) and HFL (panel C) phases.
+We find that both excitations are gapped in the RVB (panel A) and HFL (panel C) phases.
 In the intermediate state (panel B), the holons become gapless around $\Gamma$ and ${\text M}$, corresponding to particle-hole pairs from same or different parts of the holon Fermi surface.
-With increasing $T_K/J_H$, the holon bands ($D_\chi$) become increasingly narrow, implying a heavy effective mass as large as $m^*_\chi/m_e\propto D/D_\chi\approx 10^4$ on the verge of the HFL boundary.
-Across the boundary, the holon Fermi surface undergoes a Lifshitz transition and vanishes in the HFL state.
+With increasing $T_K/J_H$, the holon bands ($D_\chi$) become increasingly narrow, implying a heavy effective mass as large as $m^*_\chi/m_e\propto D/D_\chi\approx 10^4$ near the HFL boundary.
+Across the boundary, the holon Fermi surface vanishes in the HFL state.
 Accordingly, conduction electrons achieve a large Fermi surface following the Luttinger sum rule.
 The spin excitation spectra in the intermediate state are also gapless but highly damped.
-For the square lattice model in the Heisenberg limit, the spectra are instead sharply defined but gapped outside of the AFM phase.
+For the square lattice model in the Heisenberg limit, the spectra are sharply defined but gapped outside of the AFM phase.
 Here the coupling with holons smears out the gap and results in gapless but damped spin excitations.
 For comparison, Fig.~\ref{fig:HS}(c) shows the results for $\kappa=0.2$ at small but finite temperature above the AFM ground state.
 We find a sharp peak near zero energy as the precursor of spinon condensation.
-This distinguishes the spinon dynamics near the AFM QCP and inside the intermediate phase, which will have an effect on the finite temperature properties with important implications for CePdAl.
-At $\kappa=0.48$, the AFM QCP marks a direct transition to the HFL and is featured with both critical spinons and heavy holons.
+This distinguishes the spinon dynamics inside the intermediate phase.
+At $\kappa=0.48$, the AFM QCP marks a direct transition to the HFL and is featured with both critical spinons and heavy holons \cite{supp}.
+Given the gapless charge and spin excitations, the Kondo screening may exist in a critical way inside the HS.
+Its difference from the fully Kondo screened HFL may also be reflected in two-particle correlation functions \cite{Chalupa2021Fingerprints}, which unfortunately require two-loop diagrams beyond our numerical capability.